learning and teaching resources

 Kids like learning about wild animals.
 This part of the unit connects English with kids' interests.
 Young learners can build vocabulary and develop their reading skills, while at the same time broading their knowledge of animals.

 ABC Games »

-First, kids learn six words (all start with the letter W) through pictures and sounds.
+First, kids learn six words (starting with or containing the letter Q) through pictures and sounds.
 Then they practise new vocabulary by playing fun word games.

 - Pictures.
 You can use the pictures to practise English by doing simple exercises.
 For example, ask kids to describe the picture, make sentences that go with it, ask questions about the picture, and so on.